RosterElf Logo

 Breaks aren't just nice to have – they're a legal requirement under most Australian Modern Awards.
 Failing to provide required breaks can result in underpayment claims, penalty payments, and Fair Work investigations.

-Beyond compliance, proper breaks reduce fatigue, improve safety, and boost productivity.
+Beyond compliance, proper breaks reduce fatigue, improve workplace safety, and boost productivity.
 Employees who take regular breaks make fewer errors and are more engaged.
 Good break practices are good business.

 BREAK TYPES